 The answer may surprise you.
 While it’s important to address the infection as soon as possible, it is generally advised not to remove the earrings immediately.
 This is because removing the earrings can trap bacteria inside your earlobe and potentially worsen the infection.

 Instead, experts suggest keeping the earrings in place for at least 48 hours (about 2 days) after noticing symptoms, allowing any pus or discharge to drain properly.
 During this time, make sure to clean your earrings regularly with a saline solution or antiseptic wash.

 After two days have passed and if there is no improvement in your condition, it may be time to consider replacing your earrings with a new pair or temporarily removing them altogether until the infection clears up completely.
-However, always consult with a healthcare professional or piercing specialist before making any decision regarding infected piercings.

 How Long Should You Wait to Change Your Earrings If They Are Irritating Your Skin?